How to Apply for Social Security Disability Benefits in NY

 If you become disabled in New York, you have several government resources to which you can turn to receive financial help.
 If you have a substantial employment history, you are probably eligible for Social Security Disability Insurance (SSD or SSDI) benefits, if your disability meets other requirements.
 If you have not been working and paying into the SSD system for many years, then you may be eligible to apply for Supplemental Security Income (SSI).
 This blog post explains how to know if you qualify and how to apply for the benefits you deserve in New York.

-The Social Security Administration (SSA) requires that your illness or injury meet its definition to be eligible for SSD benefits.
+The Social Security Administration (SSA) requires that your illness or injury meet its definition to qualify for SSD benefits.
 To receive monthly SSD benefit payments, your disability must be a

-- 3). that lasted or is expected to last at least 12 months (or result in death),
+- That lasted or is expected to last at least 12 months (or result in death),

-- 4). and prevents you from performing substantial gainful activities.
+- And prevents you from performing substantial gainful activities.

 Do You Have Enough Work Credits?